Burn It Down Tour

 The Burn It Down Tour was a headlining concert tour by American country music singer Jason Aldean held in the United States between May 2014 and August 2015.
 It began on May 1, 2014 in Roanoke, Virginia.
 Venues included four Major League Baseball stadiums: Citizens Bank Park, PNC Park, Nationals Park, and Great American Ball Park.
 Supporting acts included Florida Georgia Line and Tyler Farr, and Miranda Lambert at select venues.
 In summer 2015, Aldean's tour merged with Kenny Chesney's The Big Revival Tour for ten stadium shows.
 The "Burn It Down Tour" has played to over one million people.

 Concert synopsis

-Aldean plays a good mix of songs from all six of his albums, with most being from his current album, Old Boots, New Dirt', and covers as well during the show.
+Aldean plays a good mix of songs from all six of his albums, with most being from Old Boots, New Dirt, and covers as well during the show.
 Periodically Aldean would go out towards the crowd and perform from there.